 Ultimately, that's what you'll get from Mass: A potentially lethal pass rusher, a quality athlete and someone who isn't going to be a major asset against the run right now.
 The best case scenario is that he surprises, turns up solidly against the run, drops back into short zone coverage when asked upon and acquits himself.
 The chances of Mass being an upgrade on Biermann as a pass rusher would seem to be pretty good, though I'm not penciling him in for 8+ sacks just yet.

-Mass is the likeliest because he's got quality upside, a year in the system and he's a good enough athlete to do a few different things.
+Mass is the likeliest because he's got quality upside, a year in the system and he's a quality athlete with a versatile side.
 The fact that he's a mild unknown shouldn't scare you that badly, and I think he's the obvious choice.

 Goodman has enormous potential.
 He's got size, speed and power to spare, and he's already shown a frightening ability to get into the backfield and blow up run plays.
 Why, then, is he not the favorite to start?